murpholinox/murpholinox.github.io/_posts/2021-06-01-thingstodo.md

 ## Firefox preferences

-Sign in to your Firefox account.
+Sign in to your Firefox account to synchronize all of your extensions and preferences.

 ![signinfirefox]({{ site.url }}/assets/images/signinfirefox.png)

+> Update: A nice alternative is the brave browser.